 The Milgard School of Business Non-Matriculated Accounting Program is designed for students who have a bachelor's degree from an accredited institution and wish to complete the necessary accounting course work to sit for the CPA exam.

 This is NOT a certificate program.

-An alternative to this non-degree program is the new Master of Accounting program, starting in Fall 2012.
-Learn more.
+An alternative to this non-degree program is the Master of Accounting program Learn more.

 If you have specific questions regarding CPA exam requirements, please contact the Washington State Board of Accountancy.

 - 9-15 credits in Financial and Managerial Accounting (typically 200-level courses) with a 3.0 grade (B) or better in each course